Welcome to Costa Rica!

 We do our best to accommodate dietary restrictions.
 Most meals can be modified for special requests and food allergies.

 You will be traveling by private ground transportation and public bus and taxi throughout your trip.

-Some optional activities such as yoga and salsa lessons do not include transportation.
+Some optional activities like salsa lessons do not include transportation.

 You will be staying in shared boutique hotel rooms in the heart of Manuel Antonio for the duration of your trip.
 The hotel is a short bus ride away from one of the best beaches in Costa Rica.